VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-Here data (the geometry of building) are not collected from a distant server but locally, you need to download these [folder](../../examples/assets/lod_flying_campus), cpiez le dans ./assets/
+Here data (geometries of buildings) are not collected from a distant server but locally, you need to download these [folder](../../examples/assets/lod_flying_campus), then copy it in ./assets/

-your screen now
+Here is what you shoudl see now

 ![3](./Pictures/3.png)

-That's it lyon is here, ok now we are gonna to add our zeppelin.
+That's it Lyon is here, ok now we are gonna to add our zeppelin.

+## Create a worldscript

-First we are gonna to attach a WorldScript to our gameobject GameManager.
-A worldscript is used to customize the world simulation.
+First we are gonna to attach a [WorldScript](../../src/Game/Shared/GameObject/Components/WorldScript.js) to our gameobject GameManager.
+A worldscript is used to customize the world simulation, you can put your code in different event called by the game engine.

-Ajoutez ça dans `index.html` dans la déclaration de `myWorld`
+Add the following code in `index.html` inside the declaration of the `myWorld` object.

 ```js
 gameObject: {